 These terms are often casually used by equipment vendors as though they were synonymous.
 This is not the case.
 Most NEBS testing laboratories publish their testing procedures.
 Products that claim to be "compliant" are merely reproducing the rigorous testing procedures in-house (and very rarely perform them all).

-While that makes for a better product than one that hasn't been tested in-house, it is still a long way from sending equipment to a nationally recognized testing facility and paying them tens of thousands of dollars to make absolutely certain that a piece of equipment meets the demanding standards NEBS certification requires.
+NEBS compliant gear does make for a better product than one that hasn't been tested in-house.
+However, it is still a long way from sending equipment to a nationally recognized testing facility.
+Testing costs tens of thousands of dollars to make absolutely certain that a piece of equipment meets the demanding NEBS standards.